To restore Oracle databases, you can use:

 - After you provide the details above, click Restore.
 The warm snapshot is unpacked and downloaded as an Oracle RMAN backup on the Phoenix Backup Store, and you can restore it to the Oracle instance using RMAN.

-Restore the Oracle RMAN backup downloaded from the Phoenix Cloud
+Restore the Oracle RMAN backup downloaded from the Druva Cloud

 - In the Phoenix Management Console, click Jobs on the top menu-bar.